-- When a judge makes a decision about the case, this is called an 'order'. - For less serious offences a judge can order: - A discharge (but this is noted on your record) - The return of property - Mentoring or a special programme (for example, drug and alcohol support) - For serious offences a judge can order: - Supervised activities (for example, community service) - Spending time in a youth justice residence
+- When a judge makes a decision about the case, this is called an 'order'. - For less serious offences a judge can order: - A discharge (but this is noted on your record) - The return of property - Mentoring or a special programme (for example, drug and alcohol support) - For serious offences a judge can order: - Supervised activities (for example, community service) - Spending time in a youth justice residence - For the most serious offences (such as murder or manslaughter) a judge can order: - A conviction and a referral to the adult courts for sentencing (which can result in a maximum of 5 years' imprisonment) - If you disagree with a decision made by the Youth Court, you may be able to appeal (speak to the Youth Advocate!).

-- For the most serious offences (such as murder or manslaughter) a judge can order: - A conviction and a referral to the adult courts for sentencing - If you disagree with a decision made by the Youth Court, you may be able to appeal (speak to the Youth Advocate!). - Remember: Unless you get transferred to the adult courts, Youth Court orders are not a "criminal conviction."
+• Remember: Unless you get transferred to the adult courts, Youth Court orders are not a "criminal conviction."
 This means that they won't show up on your criminal record.